Schedule a Consultation

 The Power of Parking: How to Kindly Delay a Conversation

-When you recognise that it’s not the right time, the most loving and effective thing you can do is to park the conversation.
-This doesn't mean avoiding it; it means strategically delaying it to a time when both partners can engage constructively.
+When you recognise the timing is wrong, the most loving thing you can do is park the conversation.
+This isn't avoidance; it is a strategic delay to ensure you can both engage constructively.
+Here is how to do it with kindness:

-1. Acknowledge the Importance: Start by validating your partner's feelings and the topic's significance.
-"I can see this is really important to you," or "I hear that something is bothering you, and I've clocked that."
-This shows you're not dismissing them.
+1. Acknowledge the Importance: Validate the topic's significance.
+"I can see this is really important to you, and I’ve clocked that."

 What Happens Next?

-Learning to discern the right time for a difficult conversation is a sign of maturity and respect within a relationship.
-If you want to get better at talking to your partner, try Esther Perel's article, and if you want to get better at listening to your partner, this article from the Gottman Institute contains excellent advice.
-You might also find it helpful to read Ten Dos and Don’ts of Apologising, which explores how to make repairs that really land, or What’s the Secret to a Successful Relationship?, which looks at the core ingredients that help couples thrive.
-By mastering the art of kindly parking a conversation, you're not just avoiding an unproductive argument; you're actively safeguarding your connection and ensuring that when you do talk, it leads to genuine understanding and a stronger bond.
+Learning to discern the right time for a difficult conversation is a sign of maturity and respect.
+If you want to get better at talking to your partner, try Esther Perel's article, or for better listening, explore this advice from the Gottman Institute.
+You might also find it helpful to read Ten Dos and Don’ts of Apologising or The Secret to a Successful Relationship.
+By mastering the art of parking, you are safeguarding your connection and ensuring that when you do talk, it leads to genuine understanding.

 Intimata Newsletter